Googled your company lately? Probably not. When do you, you’re searching for a “branded keyphrase.”

-A branded keyphrase is a search term that includes the name of a brand name, a variation of a brand name or the name of a specific product.
+A branded keyphrase is a search term that includes the name of a brand, a variation of a brand name or the name of a specific product.
 Examples include “Apple iPhone,” “Chicago Cubs parking” and “Orbit Media blog.”

-They are very easy to find.
+They are easy to find.
 Here are three sources of branded keyphrases.

 Google your company.
-Just search for your company by typing the business name without hitting enter and you may see a bunch of them…
+Just search for your business name without hitting enter and you may see a bunch of them, suggested by Google.

-To find them all faster, go to KeywordTool.io.
+To find them all at once, go to KeywordTool.io.
 It scrapes all of the suggested phrases out of Google and puts them all on one page as if you typed in the next letter of the alphabet 26 times.

-You can see suggestions from Google, but notice the other tabs at the top: YouTube, Bing, Amazon, etc.
+You can see suggestions from Google, as well as YouTube, Bing, Amazon, etc.

 Another source for branded keyphrases is the “Searches related to” queries at the bottom of the search results page.
 If you search for the brand, this will look a lot like the suggested phrases you’ve already found.
 But search for one of those suggested phrases and you’ll get deeper insights.